aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/070-conclusion.md

 - Enhanced collaboration through Git-based workflows
 - Seamless integration with existing repositories

 With this robust and scalable solution in place, we can confidently manage and deploy workloads across multiple clusters while maintaining reliable and efficient application lifecycle management throughout our organization.
+This approach sets a solid foundation for future growth and enables us to adapt quickly to changing infrastructure needs.

+As we move forward, we are well-positioned to expand our cluster network, onboard new applications, and continue refining our deployment strategies.
+The Hub & Spoke architecture we have implemented provides a flexible and powerful framework that will serve us well as our infrastructure evolves and grows.